JSeam2/XORSBOXnet/README.md

 # XORSBOX network for Python
 Simplified implementation of symmetric encryption schemes for security testing.
+This is written in C++ with python wrapping for speed.

 # Build instructions
 To build you can do the following.